websight-io/docs/docs/docs/developers/development/dialogs/text-area/index.md

 ## Description

-Allows user to enter any text over multiple lines.
+The Text Area component allows the user to enter text over multiple lines.

 ## Properties